mmistakes/minimal-mistakes/_drafts/learn-doobie-for-great-good.md

 }
 ```

 Doobie can map the tuple of extracted columns directly into a `case class`.
-For now, let's say that the mapping between the extracted tuple and the properties of the case class must be one to one.
+For now, let's say that the mapping between the extracted tuple and the properties of the case class must be one-to-one.
 In the last part of the article, we will introduce the type classes that allow the conversion of a tuple into a case class.

 The last aspect we left about selecting information from a table is to parameterize the query with parameters.
-Fortunately, the `sql` interpolator works smoothly with parameters, using the same mechanism used by Scala native `String` interpolation:
+Fortunately, the `sql` interpolator works smoothly with parameters, using the exact mechanism used by Scala native `String` interpolation:

 ```scala
 def findActorsByNameInitialLetterProgram(initialLetter: String): IO[List[Actor]] = {